 After teaching networking to people of all ages and backgrounds, I’ve discovered that most people are reluctant to network.
 The word “networking” tends to have a negative, or uncomfortable feeling associated with it.
 People tend to think of networking as a selfish act of wanting to gain something from someone.
 I see networking as a connected interaction of supporting one another rather than a one-sided gain.

 The Cambridge Dictionary defines networking as “the process of meeting and talking to a lot of people, especially in order to get information that can help you.”

 I define networking as, “Genuinely getting to know someone and building a meaningful connection where you can help each other.”

 Do you see the difference?
-Cambridges dictionary’s definition is what we all dislike doing and having be done to us.
-You will not get good results if you approach people in this manner.
-People can sense when you are talking to them only because you want something, making the exchange distasteful and feeling empty.
-No one likes being used.
-It is okay to have an objective for why you are approaching people, in fact the best way to engage is to know why you are engaging and the results you want to achieve.
-However, approach them first and foremost to get to know them and develop a relationship.
-For example, being on a date your objective might be looking for a long term relationship.
+Cambridge’s definition is what we all dislike about the idea of networking – manipulation and using others for our own gain.
+People can sense when you are talking to them only because you want something, making the exchange distasteful and empty.
+No one likes being used and you are unlikely to get good results with this approach.
+It is okay to approach people with an intended objective; in fact the best way to engage is to know why you are engaging and the results you want to achieve.
+However, it is most fruitful to approach others first and foremost to get to know them and develop a relationship.
+For example, while on a date, your objective might be to find a long-term relationship.
 On the first date, you know your intentions, but you do not immediately jump into a relationship.
-You first get to know that person and then over time you build towards the results you want to achieve.
+You first get to know that person, and then over time you build towards the results you want to achieve.

-For more tips on topics such as mentorship and sponsorship consider purchasing Full Potential, which is a guidebook I wrote to help people get clear on career and life choices – you can find it at ignitingfp.com
+For more tips on topics such as mentorship and sponsorship consider purchasing Vekita Full Potential, which is a guidebook I wrote to help people get clear on career and life choices – you can find it at vekitapd.com